 The theme parks are undoubtedly the most famous part of Orlando, Florida.
 Everyone loves seeing the princesses, riding the roller coasters, and experiencing the magic.
 However, theme parks are also incredibly expensive.
-If you are planning on visiting Orlando, you may not be able to visit a theme park every day of your vacation.
-I often get the question, "What else is there to do in Orlando?"
-And my answer is always "so much!"
-I loved growing up in Orlando - spending the day on the lakes, going downtown, and experiencing the culture.
-If you are planning a trip to Orlando, it is worth it to add the following things to your agenda.
+If you are planning a vacation to Orlando, you may not be able to visit a theme park every day of your vacation.
+That is why we created this list to inspire you to experience Orlando outside of the theme parks.
+Orlando is an exciting city and it is surrounded by lovely natural beauty.
+We highly recommend adding the following items to your agenda.

 Florida is known for its pristine lakes, springs, and rivers.
 A trip to Orlando is not complete without experiencing the spectacular nature that surrounds the area.
 Kayaking is the best way to enjoy the crystal clear waters, learn about the local flora/fauna, and spend quality time with your loved ones away from the crowds of tourists.
 Our favorite thing to do is jump in a clear kayak to see all the wildlife swimming by including alligators, fish, turtles, otters, and more!
 Get Up and Go Kayaking offers an incredible variety of tours including glow-in-the-dark adventures, sunset excursions, daytime paddles, and bioluminescent tours all in a perfectly CLEAR kayak!
 This is such a fun activity to do with the whole family, not to mention the incredible photo opportunities!